USS Shenandoah (1862): Korea

 Lieutenant Commander Chester Hartford took temporary command of Shenandoah until 22 February 1868 when Cdr.
-John C. Febinger assumed command at Shanghai.
+John C. Febiger assumed command at Shanghai.
 From there Shenandoah proceeded to Chefoo, China, where she received orders to sail for Korea to attempt to rescue the crew of the American schooner, General Sherman, which had been destroyed in the Ping Yang River some eighteen months previously.
 It had been rumored that some of the crew or passengers were alive and in captivity.
 Korea, at that time, sought to exclude all strangers or foreigners.

 Shenandoah departed Chefoo on 7 April 1868 and arrived off Chodo Island, Korea, on 9 April.
 After proceeding around to the southeast side, she arrived at the mouth of the Ping Yang River on the 16th.
 Commodore Goldsborough concluded from the information gathered that none of the passengers and crew of General Sherman had survived.
 He succeeded, however, in making a survey of the Ping Yang River and its approaches and in securing other useful data on that part of the Korean coast where no previous surveys had been made.

 On 18 May, Shenandoah departed the mouth of the Ping Yang River to join the Asiatic Squadron in visiting the principal commercial ports of China and Japan to counter difficulties that arose out of opposition to contact with foreigners.
 Certain ships of the squadron stationed themselves in areas where roving Chinese pirates had attacked the American merchantmen.
 They protected foreign settlements in Yokohama as well as in the newly opened ports of Osaka and Hyōgo.
 They continued their service until local authorities assured the American officers that foreigners would receive respectful and peaceful treatment.
 The Chinese Viceroy at Canton promised Commodore Goldsborough that he would issue a proclamation prohibiting fishing junks from carrying extra men, or arms, or munitions of war which might be used to prey upon American commerce.

 After calling at Chefoo, Shanghai, Yokohama, and Hong Kong, Shenandoah departed the latter port on 10 November.
 She visited Batavia, Java (1 to 8 December); thence proceeded, via the Cape of Good Hope and the island of St. Helena, to Boston where she arrived on 25 April 1869.
 She decommissioned there on 2 May 1869.